Abdul Hamid Khan Bhashani: Journalism

 The Daily Ittefaq has been the most popular Bengali newspaper of Bangladesh since the early 1970s.
 However, its precursor was the Weekly Ittefaq.
 After the British left South Asia in 1947, the Muslim League emerged as the governing political party.
 Soon opposition movements started and a political party named Awami Muslim League was founded with Bhashani as one of the central figures.
-Against this backdrop Bhashani and Yar Mohammad Khan started publishing the Weekly Ittefaq in 1949.
+Against this backdrop, Bhashani and Yar Mohammad Khan started publishing the Weekly Ittefaq in 1949.
 The popular weekly publication was a critique of the Muslim League government.
 The journalist Tofazzal Hossain Manik Miah worked as its editor.
-Manik Miah took over the paper as its editor and publisher from 14 August 1951.
+Manik Miah took over the paper as its editor and publisher on 14 August 1951.

 On 25 February 1972, Bhashani started publishing a weekly Haq Katha and it soon achieved wide circulation.
-It was outspoken about the irregularities and misrule of Awami League government established after independence of Bangladesh.
+It was outspoken about the irregularities and misrule of the Awami League government established after the independence of Bangladesh.
 It was a pro-Chinese and socialist weekly.
 It was edited by Irfanul Bari, Bhashani's subordinate.
 The weekly was subsequently banned by Sheikh Mujib.

+Personal life

+Bhashani had three wives.
+During his stay at Panchbibi in around 1911, an young and energetic Hamid caught attention of the local zamindar, Shamsuddin Chowdhury (aka Shakiruddin Chowdhury).
+Chowdhury appointed Hamid as a trusted assistant.
+Later, in late 1925, before moving in Assam, Hamid married Chowdhury's daughter, Alema Khatun.
+Khatun remained his principal wife.
+Khatun inherited her father's estates and donated them entirely to Bhashani's Haqqul Ebad Mission.
+They had two daughters and two sons.
+His third wife, Hamida Khanom (1918–1964), was the daughter of Qasimuddin Sarkar, the Zamindar of Kanchanpur affiliated with the peasant's movement in Bogra.
+They had one son and two daughters together.